knetikmedia/knetikcloud-java-client/docs/InvoicesApi.md

 Integer id = 56; // Integer | The id of the invoice
-String bundleSku = "bundleSku_example"; // String | The sku of the bundle in the invoice that contains the given target String sku = "sku_example"; // String | The sku of an item in the bundle in the invoice String status = "status_example"; // String | The new fulfillment status for the item.
+String bundleSku = "bundleSku_example"; // String | The sku of the bundle in the invoice that contains the given target String sku = "sku_example"; // String | The sku of an item in the bundle in the invoice StringWrapper status = new StringWrapper(); // StringWrapper | The new fulfillment status for the item.
 Additional options may be available based on configuration.
 Allowable values:  'unfulfilled', 'fulfilled', 'not fulfillable', 'failed', 'processing', 'failed_permanent', 'delayed' try {
     apiInstance.setBundledInvoiceItemFulfillmentStatus(id, bundleSku, sku, status);
 } catch (ApiException e) {